10 Best Places to Retire in Colorado in 2023

 In the past, Fort Collins was an overlooked town for retirees in favor of bigger cities like Denver or Colorado Springs.

-It has many amenities thanks to having a population of 167,830 residents, making it the 4th largest city in Colorado.
+Fort Collins has many amenities thanks to having a population of 167,830 residents, making it the 4th largest city in Colorado.

-Fort Collins is home to Colorado State University with over 33,000 students in attendance every year.
+The city is home to Colorado State University with over 33,000 students in attendance every year.

-The town is also known to locals as the Napa Valley of craft beer, which produces about 70% of Colorado’s craft beer.
+It is also known to locals as the Napa Valley of craft beer, which produces about 70% of Colorado’s craft beer.

 Speaking of downtown Fort Collins, it’s said that Disneyland’s Main Street, U.S.A. was modeled after the town due to it’s quaint and charming nature.